CopernicaMarketingSoftware/Documentation/Mailerq/4.0/download-instructions.md

-Once you've added the MailerQ repository to the list of software sources, you can always get the latest stable version of MailerQ with the instructions `sudo apt-get install mailerq` for Debian/Ubuntu based systems or `sudo yum install mailerq` for Red Hat based systems.
+Once you've added the MailerQ repository to the list of software sources, you can always get the latest stable version of MailerQ with the instructions "sudo apt-get install mailerq" for Debian/Ubuntu based systems or "sudo yum install mailerq" for Red Hat based systems.
 If you prefer an older version over the current stable one, or when you want to try the bleeding edge development version, you should append a version number.